Particular/docs.particular.net/transports/upgrades/asb-9to10.md

  ---

-## .Net Framework 4.6.2.
+## .NET Framework 4.6.2.

-Version 10 of the Azure Service Bus transport depends on version 6.0.0 of the WindowsAzure.ServiceBus package, which in turn requires at least .Net Framework 4.6.2.
+Version 10 of the Azure Service Bus transport depends on version 6.0.0 of the WindowsAzure.ServiceBus package, which in turn requires at least .NET Framework 4.6.2.

-Follow the official guidance to determine which .Net Framework versions are installed, https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed, and install the required version if needed from https://www.microsoft.com/en-us/download/details.aspx?id=53345.
+Follow the [official guidance](https://docs.particular.net/transports/upgrades/asb-10toasbs-1#api-differences-azure-cli-options) to determine which .NET Framework versions are installed, and install the required version if needed from https://www.microsoft.com/en-us/download/details.aspx?id=53345.